JacopoGobbi/jackadocs/README.md

 Then\, every time before making a new release of the main module\, the `main` method of the `docs-generator` is to be called\.
 Documentation will be re\-generated\.
 By adhering to this general workflow\, documentation will always be up\-to date\.

 This is the basic idea\.
-As written initially\, there is no further magic behind `jackadocs` \.
+As written initially\, there is no further magic behind Jackadocs\.
 The following chapters will share some further advice on how to handle certain things\.

 ## Usage Example
-As described\, there is no special magic in using `jackadocs` \.
-Because there are many ways to use the tools presented by the `jackadocs` library\, the best introduction is an example\.
-The reader can then make up his or her own way of preference of using `jackadocs` \.
+As described\, there is no special magic in using Jackadocs\.
+Because there are many ways to use the tools presented by the Jackadocs library\, the best introduction is an example\.
+The reader can then make up his or her own way of preference of using Jackadocs\.

 The sub\-module and code that generates this text serves as the example\.
 It can be found in the [`docs-generator`](https\:\/\/github\.com\/jackadull\/jackadocs\/tree\/master\/docs\-generator) subfolder of the `jackadocs` project\.
 In it\, you will find\: